-Bermuda grass — which actually originated in Africa, despite its name — has become the most widely used lawn grass variety in warmer U.S. climates.
-It creates a beautiful, durable surface, making it a favorite for athletic fields and golf courses, as well as countless Southern lawns.
+Bermuda grass actually originated in Africa, despite its name, and has become the most widely used lawn grass variety in warmer U.S. climates.
+With regular maintenance and care, it creates a beautiful, durable surface, making it a favorite for athletic fields and golf courses, as well as countless Southern lawns.

-In addition to common Bermuda, many hybrids are available, including TifTuf™, TifWay 419, TifGrand®and TifSport, each designed to enhance specific attributes.
-Visit ngturf.com/bermuda to explore the best performing varieties of Bermuda in more detail.
+In addition to common Bermuda, many premium varieties are available, including TifTuf™, TifWay 419, and TifGrand®, each designed to enhance specific attributes.
+Visit our Bermuda Varieties page to explore the highest performing varieties of Bermuda in more detail.

 Bermuda grows more rapidly than other warm season grasses, requiring regular maintenance, but the dense structure of the grass allows it to restore itself quickly, bouncing back from heavy use.

-- Watering – Water 1″ per week, including rainfall.
-Over or under watering, and watering at the wrong time of day, can harm your lawn.
-Watering provides the best benefit in the morning when the grass is already wet with dew.
+Water 1″ per week, including rainfall.
+Over or under watering and watering at the wrong time of day can harm your lawn.
+Water in the morning before the dew dries to keep your lawn healthy.

-- De-thatching – It’s important to periodically remove the dead thatch underneath the surface to deter pests and diseases.
+It’s important to periodically remove the brown thatch at the soil surface to deter pests and diseases.

-- Fertilizing – Apply Nitrogen fertilizer twice a year, May through August, and test your lawn every other year to detect nutrient deficiencies and maintain balanced soil.
+Apply nitrogen fertilizer twice a year, May through August, and test your lawn every other year to detect nutrient deficiencies and maintain balanced soil.

 Weed and pest control